 Welcome to the official website of the Association of Teacher Educators!

-Click icons below to visit ATE's Facebook page and Twitter feeds.
+Click these icons to visit ATE's Facebook page and Twitter feeds.

 Sign up now for ATE's 2015 Annual Meeting in Phoenix!

 The 2015 Annual Meeting of the Association of Teacher Educators will be held in Phoenix, Arizona, at the Hyatt Regency Phoenix February 13-17.
 The theme selected by President Emma Savage-Davis is Advocating for the Silenced: The Educators’ Vocation.
 Click here to go to the Annual Meeting page with complete information and links for registration and hotel reservations.

 Left to right, Gloria Ladson-Billings, Luis Moll, Joan Wink, and Etta R. Hollins

 Five featured sessions aligned to each of the five conference strands and ATE standards: